 Walk 1 - A moderately easy circular walk from Garsdale Station or the Moorcock Inn suitable for families taking in Grisedale and Hellgill Force waterfall - 8 miles - 4 hours [maximum elevation 460m].
+There is the option to add the short detour to the Quaker settlement at Scales making 10 miles.
 By Car or train - equally this could be started from the Moorcock Inn.
 Back to Moorcock Walks

 From Garsdale Station walk down the road to the T junction with the main Hawes - Sedbergh road.
 Immediately on the other side of the T junction look for a stile in the wall.

 Passing through the stile proceed uphill across the rough pasture and another stile.
 The ground starts to level out a bit.
 Proceed for a short while passing through a gate to the right hand side of Blake Mire Farm.
 Proceed in the same direction across more rough pasture and collapsed walls to Rowantree, now a track, crossing a small stream and thence uphill across pasture through a gate to Moor Rigg at which point the minor road serving Grisedale is reached.